TheNotary/fayecom/README.md

 $  npm start
 ```

-- Boot it from global install
+- Or boot it from the global install

 ```
 $  fayecom
 FayeCom 0.x.x
 starting server
 ```

 # Boot with Docker if you don't want to deal with the above crap